SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 19 June, 2024
+### 📅 Thursday, 20 June, 2024
 ------
 ### Events
 ------
-- Juneteenth (June 19th)
-  - Celebration of the emancipation of enslaved African Americans
-  - Commemorates the enforcement of the Emancipation Proclamation in Texas on June 19, 1865
-  - Symbolizes the end of slavery in the United States
-  - Recognized as a state holiday or special day of observance in 47 of the 50 states, plus the District of Columbia
-  - Traditions include public readings of the Em
+- Father's Day: June 20th is celebrated as Father's Day on the years when it falls on the third Sunday of June.
+It's an occasion to honor fathers and celebrate fatherhood, paternal bonds, and the influence of fathers in society.
+People often give gifts, cards, and spend quality time with their fathers or father figures.

+- West Virginia Day: If June 20th falls within the observed dates, West Virginia Day commemorates the state's admission to the Union in 186
 ### Positive Qoute
 ------
-"Every sunrise 🌅 is a new page in the book of life, write it with joy and gratitude 🙏.
-Embrace your journey with a heart full of hope and kindness 💖."
+"Every day is a fresh start, an opportunity to bloom.
+Embrace the sunshine within you and let your soul flourish! 🌞🌸💪"